flannery0/redis-stream-pub-sub/README.md

 redis5.0 or higher

 Function:
-1.subscribe/unsubscribe an channel
+1.subscribe/unsubscribe an channel;
-2.publish a strting or dict to an specific channel 3.recording consumers info
+2.publish a strting or dict to an specific channel;
+3.recording consumers info;